What is data encryption?

 Rivest–Shamir–Adleman (RSA)

 RSA is a widely used asymmetric encryption algorithm found in a variety of products and services and is considered to be a staple of asymmetric encryption.
-The technical details of RSA are based on the idea that it is simple to generate a number by multiplying two sufficiently large numbers.
-This alone should make it extremely difficult to factor that number back into the original prime numbers.
-One of the two numbers used to generate the public and private key is the product of two large prime numbers.
-Both are calculated using the same two prime numbers.
-RSA keys are typically 1024 or 2048 bits in length, making them extremely difficult to factorize.
+The mechanics of RSA rely on the notion that multiplying two adequately large numbers is straightforward.
+However, figuring out the original prime numbers from their product is immensely challenging.
+One of the two figures used to derive the public and private keys is the result of multiplying two large prime numbers.
+Both keys are formulated using these same prime values.
+RSA keys commonly have lengths of 1024 or 2048 bits, rendering their factorization to be highly complex.
 However, since RSA requires two different keys of incredible length, the encryption, and decryption process can be slow, but the level of security it provides for sensitive information is incomparable.

 Diffie-Hellman Key Exchange